gabrielegenovese/chorer/README.md

 # rebar3 ex_doc --output docs
 ```

+## Test

+Try out the tool using the `./test.py` script.

 ## Credits

-This project was made for the Bachelor's degree Thesis of the Computer Science course at Alma Mater Studiorum - University of Bologna.
+This project was made for the Bachelor's degree [Thesis](https://gabrielegenovese.github.io/chorer/assets/thesis.pdf) of the Computer Science course at Alma Mater Studiorum - University of Bologna.
 I am grateful to the professor [Ivan Lanese](http://www.cs.unibo.it/~lanese/), who supervised the development of this project.